JupyterEverywhere/policies/privacy-policy.md

 <h2 id="choices">6.
 Your Choices and Rights</h2>

-<div class="summary-highlight"><strong>Summary</strong>: You may choose not to provide Personal Data, you may review, change, or terminate your account at any time.</div>
+<div class="summary-highlight"><strong>Summary</strong>: You may choose not to provide Personal Data, you may terminate your notebook at any time.</div>

 You may decline to submit Personal Data through and to our Service, in which case Jupyter Everywhere may not be able to provide certain parts of the Service to you.
 If you have any questions about reviewing, modifying, or deleting your information, or if you want to remove your name or comments from our website or publicly displayed content, you can contact us directly at [contact@skewthescript.org](mailto:contact@skewthescript.org).
 We may not be able to modify or delete your information in all circumstances.